GhostMan003/OIBSIP/Tesk 3/README.md

 Now come back to the log-in page and enter your card number and PIN Choose your bank name, and then you will be able to see all ATM features.
 MoneyTransction.java
 ![image](https://github.com/GhostMan003/OIBSIP/assets/122271680/8a11045b-8dea-4450-9560-daee09d02c95)

-If you click the DEPOSIT feature, enter the amount you want to withdraw.
+If you click the DEPOSIT feature, enter the amount you want to deposit.
 CashDeposite.java
 ![image](https://github.com/GhostMan003/OIBSIP/assets/122271680/6f85703e-f553-43d6-b2c9-d6634c9f67c6)

 If you click the WITHDRAW feature, enter the amount you want to withdraw.
 CashWithdrawl.java